An Anne Brontë Adaptation PLEASE!

 Agnes Grey, based on Anne's real-life experiences as a governess, tells the story of the titular character, who sets off to work as a governess to provide for her family after a bad investment leaves them down financially.
 She takes on two positions and has to deal with isolation & lack of social standing, developing feelings for a curate she has in common with, Edward Weston.
 Agnes Grey has only had radio adaptations, no TV or film adaptations at all.

-Anne Brontë, regarded as the quietest of the Brontë sisters, was a woman ahead of her time.
-If she could pen such a bold book like The Tenant of Wildfell Hall and a realistic account of a governess's experiences, then Agnes Grey should finally have a TV and film adaptation.
+Anne Brontë chose a realistic writing approach and tone, while her sisters, Charlotte and Emily, favoured romanticism.
+If she could pen such a bold book as The Tenant of Wildfell Hall and a realistic account of a governess's experiences, then Agnes Grey should finally have a TV and film adaptation.
 The Tenant of Wildfell showed have more.

 Comments